marksnyder/slate/source/index.html.md

 ## Register Entity Type

 Registering an entity adds it to the timeline and describes its type.
-Typing can be used later for filtering and also provides a namespace for the entity identifier.
+Typing can be used later for filtering and grouping.

 ```csharp
  service.RegisterEntity("MyEntityID", "MyEntityType");